-Joe Fairless: There needed to be a resource on apartment syndication that not only talked about each aspect of the syndication process, but how to actually do each of the things, and go into it in detail… And we thought “Hey, why not make it free, too?”
+Joe Fairless: There needed to be a resource on apartment syndication that not only talked about each aspect of the syndication process but how to actually do each of the things, and go into it in detail… And we thought, “Hey, why not make it free, too?”
 That’s why we launched Syndication School.

-Theo Hicks will go through a particular aspect of apartment syndication on today’s episode, and get into the details of how to do that particular thing.
+Theo Hicks will go through a particular aspect of apartment syndication on today’s episode and get into the details of how to do that particular thing.
 Enjoy this episode, and for more on apartment syndication and how to do things, go to apartmentsyndication.com, or to learn more about the apartment syndication school, go to syndicationschool.com, so you can listen to all the previous episodes.

 Theo Hicks: Hi, Best Ever listeners.
-Welcome back to another episode of the Syndication School series, which is a free resource focused on the how-to’s of apartment syndications.
+Welcome back to another episode of the Syndication School series, which is a free resource focused on the how-tos of apartment syndications.
 As always, I am your host, Theo Hicks.

-Each week we air a two-part podcast series – in this case a four-part podcast series – about a specific aspect of the apartment syndication investment strategy.
-For the majority of the series, we offer a document, a spreadsheet or some other resource for you to download for free.
+Each week we air a two-part podcast series – in this case, a four-part podcast series – about a specific aspect of the apartment syndication investment strategy.
+For the majority of the series, we offer a document, a spreadsheet, or some other resource for you to download for free.
 All of these documents, as well as past and future Syndication School episodes can be found at SyndicationSchool.com.

-This episode is going to be part four of the four-part series entitled “The power of your apartment syndication brand.”
-I highly recommend that you listen to the first three parts before listening to this episode, because this episode is going to be an accumulation of those three parts and the ultimate, final component of the brand, which is the thought leadership platform.
+This episode is going to be part four of the four-part series entitled “The Power of Your Apartment Syndication Brand.”
+I highly recommend that you listen to the first three parts before listening to this episode because this episode is going to be an accumulation of those three parts and the ultimate, final component of the brand, which is the thought leadership platform.

-In part one, which was episode 1534, you learned the primary benefits of creating a brand, as well as why and how to define a target audience for your brand, and then we discussed the first three components of the brand, which are the company name, the logo and the business card.
+In part one, which was episode 1534, you learned the primary benefits of creating a brand, as well as why and how to define a target audience for your brand, and then we discussed the first three components of the brand, which are the company name, the logo, and the business card.

-Then, in the third party, we discussed the fifth component of the brand, which is the company presentation.
-We outlined the purpose of the company presentation, how it’s used, and also the seven-part company presentation document, and we also offered a free document, which is a company presentation template for you to use as a guide to create your own presentation, which you can download at SyndicationSchool.com for free.
+Then, in the third part, we discussed the fifth component of the brand, which is the company presentation.
+We outlined the purpose of the company presentation, how it’s used, and also the seven-part company presentation document.
+And we also offered a free document, which is a company presentation template for you to use as a guide to create your own presentation, which you can download at SyndicationSchool.com for free.

 Now, in part four, as I mentioned, we’re gonna go over the sixth and final component, which is the thought leadership platform.
-By the end of this episode you will learn what a thought leadership platform is, how to select a thought leadership platform, the keys to a successful thought leadership platform, the process for developing a thought leadership platform, as well as addressing the objections you’ll likely have to creating a thought leadership platform.
+By the end of this episode, you will learn what a thought leadership platform is, how to select a thought leadership platform, the keys to a successful thought leadership platform, the process for developing a thought leadership platform, as well as addressing the objections you’ll likely have to creating a thought leadership platform.

 Lots to go over in this episode, so let’s dive right in.
 What is a thought leadership platform?
 Well, the outcome of the thought leadership platform is to attract your 2,000 true fans, which is your primary target audience, which you defined in part one of this series, episode 1534.
-So if you wanna achieve massive levels of success in apartment syndication, then a thought leadership platform is an absolute must.
+So, if you wanna achieve massive levels of success in apartment syndication, then a thought leadership platform is an absolute must.
 As I mentioned in part one, about how important the brand is, the thought leadership platform is the foundation for your brand.

 Specifically, what a thought leadership platform is – well, an example is you’re listening to one now, but specifically what a thought leadership platform is, is an interview-based online network where you consistently offer valuable content to your 2,000 true fans for free.